awsdocs/amazon-redshift-developer-guide/doc_source/r_SVV_QUERY_STATE.md

 # SVV\_QUERY\_STATE<a name="r_SVV_QUERY_STATE"></a>

- Use SVV\_QUERY\_STATE to view information about the execution of currently running queries\.
+ Use SVV\_QUERY\_STATE to view information about the runtime of currently running queries\.

 The SVV\_QUERY\_STATE view contains a data subset of the STV\_EXEC\_STATE table\.